Doris and Walter Miga’s legacy at UC runs deep.

 The UC basketball court, says their son Wester now, was the “center of their lives” for five decades.
-So it makes perfect sense that, in fall 2018, that very court will bear their names.
+So it makes perfect sense that, today, that very court will bear their names.

 Longtime supporters of UC, the Migas’ sons, Wesley ’80 and Wester Miga ’76, wanted to give back in a way that would honor their parents’ legacy.
-Their generous gift will fund major upgrades to the gymnasium, including renovated seating.
-What’s more, the brothers have pledged to match dollar-for-dollar every gift made in support of the project.
-Construction will begin this summer, with a dedication ceremony unveiling the Miga Court in the fall.
+Their generous gift has funded major upgrades to the gymnasium, including renovated seating, a new 24-foot video scorers table, and a court graphic bearing the Miga Court name.

 “This is exactly what our parents would have done if they were still with us,” says Wester.
 “Once we realized that, the decision to do it was an easy one.”